Compare two cars

 Verdict

 BMW appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, 3 Series offers slightly better overall protection and takes the lead.
-From there things take a different direction, with Volkswagen offering somewhat better performance, just enough to call it quicker.
+From there things take a different direction, with Volkswagen outracing its opponent in any situation possible, making it better choice for boy racers.
 Fuel consumption is more or less the same.
-At the end, as much as I'd like to give you a winner here, it's simply a pure tie if you ask me.
+No mistake, whatever you decide here, but I'd still go for the Volkswagen.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, among more than 12.000 different ones in our database.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, among more than 12.000 different ones in our database.

 Follow us